MicroPlastic and Allmade - Good, Bad or Better?

 Microplastic!
 Shirts and apparel have polyester in them, which in the wash degrades and goes into the water system, this eventually can end up in the oceans, especially impacting on coastal cities.
 Fish eat it, it gets into our food chain, and wammo, big issue!
 So with the hot topic on ocean plastic should we be using recycled polyester or water bottle apparel?

 There are a few parts to this question.
 In 2019 California passed legislation pending that would require warning labels for garments with more than 50% poly content.
 The biggest issue is with fleece, especially when the inside is shredded, lightweight blends and performance knits like what we use with Allmade are not as much of a problem.

-Finally, you can hand wash your apparel and hang dry, this keeps the fibers in tact and don’t get shredded when we wash them.
-Steam dryers like the TERSA STEAM and https://coraball.com also completely solve this issue!
+You can also hand wash your apparel and hang dry, this keeps the fibers in tact and don’t get shredded when we wash them.
+Steam dryers also completely solve this issue!

 The next 2 questions are a bit bigger, but let's divide it into them.

 - Is recycled polyester better for the environment?

 Yes: In all respects, polyester is bad.
 We already know about the environmental impact.
 Toxicity-wise, the polymer is supposedly harmless but that is debatable.
 The monomers that it is made from are poisonous and carcinogenic.
 And, it is very probable that these monomers are still present, off-gas into the air, and are absorbed by our skin.
 If you are concerned about that, you should not, ever, wear polyester, recycled or not.
 Recycled polyester is not better or worse than virgin polyester toxicity-wise.
 It is the same.